 The FDIC has undergone many changes over the years, but it has never failed to fulfill that mission.
 Since 1933, every depositor at every failed FDIC-insured bank has been reimbursed every last penny.

-If you'd like to learn more about the Federal Deposit Insurance Corporation, you can follow the links on the next page.
+If you'd like to learn more about the Federal Deposit Insurance Corporation, you can follow the links below.

 Author's Note: How the Federal Deposit Insurance Corporation Works